ej31/claude-session-tracker/README.md

 ## What It Does

-When you chat with Claude Code, the tracker automatically:
+When you chat with Claude Code, the tracker automatically

 - Creates a GitHub Issue for your session
 - Records every prompt you type